 “For the Son of Man came to seek and to save the lost.”
 (Luke 19:10)

-This post is the premise behind my next Bible study, LEGION: A Divine Rescue, coming out in October 2019.
-Be sure to sign up for my newsletter to get notified about my next book!
+This post is the premise behind my next Bible study, LEGION: Rediscovering the God Who Rescues Me, coming out on October 8, 2019.
+Be sure to sign up for my newsletter to get updates about the book’s release, contests, and book giveaways!